Primo Carnera: Early Career / Mob influence and suspicious matches

-In May 1930 the National Boxing Association suspended Carnera.
+In May 1930 the National Boxing Association, which represented 13 states of the US, suspended Carnera.
+This banned Carnera from the biggest boxing venues in New York and New Jersey at least temporarily.

-His June 1930 match against George Godfrey was controversial before it began.
+His June 1930 match against George Godfrey in Philadelphia was controversial before it began.
 Seconds were forbidden from throwing in the towel.
-Godfrey was disqualified in the fifth round when he was clearly getting the better of Carnera.
+Godfrey was disqualified for a low blow in the fifth round when he was clearly getting the better of Carnera.
 In the aftermath, Godfrey lost his boxing license and half his purse, Carnera was cleared.
+Chief Justice of the United States Earl Warren, at the time district attorney of Alameda County, California, became suspicious of boxing at the time Primo Carnera fought George Godfrey.
+There was no law against prize-fight fixing in Oakland at that time, and Earl Warren saw that one was passed.

 Primo Carnera on the cover of TIME.
 October 5, 1931.

 TIME, in a 5 October 1931 cover story on Carnera before he won the heavyweight title, commented on his odd career:

 Since his arrival in the US, backed by a group of prosperous but shady entrepreneurs, Carnera's career has been less glorious than fantastic.
 His first opponents—Big Boy Peterson, Elzear Rioux, Cowboy Owens—were known to be incompetent but their feeble opposition to Carnera suggested that they had been bribed to lose.
 Suspicion concerning the Monster's abilities became almost universal when another adversary, Bombo Chevalier, stated that one of his own seconds had threatened to kill him unless he lost to Carnera.
 Against the huge, lazy, amiable George Godfrey (249 lb), he won on a foul.
 But only one of 33 US opponents has defeated Monster Carnera—fat, slovenly Jimmy Maloney, whom Sharkey beat five years ago.
 In a return fight, at Miami last March, Carnera managed to outpoint Maloney.

-Fair or not.
-Accusations of fixed fights would follow Carnera for the rest of his career.

 Contender

 In November 1930 he traveled to Spain and defeated Spanish contender Paulino Uzcudun in front of 75,000-90,000 spectators at Barcelona Olympic Stadium winning by split decision.
-A record boxing crowd in Spain at the time.
+It was a record boxing crowd in Spain at the time.
 Carnera came up short in a decision against future heavyweight champion Jack Sharkey before 30,000 fans at Ebbets Field.
-Followed that with a win streak that included victories over King Levinsky, Pierre Charles, Don McCorkindale, and Hans Schönrath.
+He followed that with a winning streak that included victories over King Levinsky, Pierre Charles, Don McCorkindale, and Hans Schönrath.
 He suffered a surprise loss to Larry Gains in front of 70,000 at White City Stadium.
-A record crowd for boxing in Britain at the time.
+It was a record crowd for boxing in Britain at the time.